SavithaSkr/SavithaSkr/README.md

 ### About Me

-I'm a passionate **graphic designer** and **web developer** who loves creating stunning visuals and functional websites.
+I'm a passionate **Graphic Designer** and **Web Developer** who loves creating stunning visuals and functional websites.
 Whether you need eye-catching flyers or a sleek, responsive web application, I've got you covered!

 ---